jacksorjacksor/astrojs-with-umbraco-cms-docs/README.md

 TODO: add Typescript client version, and add Content Delivery API typing via Delivery Api Extensions

-## Building a blog with Umbraco and Astro

-TODO: Add section explaining how to create a simple blog

-May include:
-1. Creating Blog Document Types & Content
-2. Displaying a list of Umbraco posts
-3. Using the Content Delivery API to generate pages

-TODO: make accompanying video tutorial

-## Publishing your site

-To deploy your site visit our [deployment guides](https://docs.astro.build/en/guides/deploy/) and follow the instructions for your preferred hosting provider.

-### Rebuild on Umbraco changes

-TODO: Add section explaining webhooks

 ## Official Documentation
 - Content Delivery API - Umbraco Documentation: https://docs.umbraco.com/umbraco-cms/reference/content-delivery-api